 - Passengers terminals.
-The intercity rail terminal, often taking the form of a central station, is the standard passenger terminal and a distinctive urban landmark since many have been present for decades and have helped defined urban centrality.
+The intercity rail terminal, often taking the form of a central station, is the standard passenger terminal and a distinctive urban landmark since many have been present for decades and have helped define urban centrality.
 Commuter rail covers metropolitan areas with stations of a simpler design and function since waiting time is of short duration.
-Urban transit systems are also serviced by rail, namely subway and light rail, and depending on density levels are shaping urban dynamics through their network structure.
-There is a whole hierarchy of rail stations depending on their size and the passenger traffic they handle, ranging from simple quay along a commuter line to large central stations that the hub for intercity, commuter and urban transit rail systems.
-A much more recent type of rail terminal involves high speed rail stations which has either required the adaptation of existing central stations to provide spurs connected to the high speed rail network or the construction of new dedicated terminals in suburban areas that can act as new poles of urban development.
-The growth of air transportation has conferred new opportunities for rail, with the airport becoming a hub for intercity, commuter and urban transit.
-In some instances, a high speed rail station is part of the airport terminal complex.
+Urban transit systems are also serviced by rail, namely subway and light rail, and depending on density levels, are shaping urban dynamics through their network structure.
+There is a whole hierarchy of rail stations depending on their size and the passenger traffic they handle, ranging from simple quay along a commuter line to large central stations that are the hub for intercity, commuter, and urban transit rail systems.
+A much more recent type of rail terminal involves high-speed rail stations, which have either required the adaptation of existing central stations to provide spurs connected to the high-speed rail network or the construction of new dedicated terminals in suburban areas that can act as new poles of urban development.
+The growth of air transportation has conferred new opportunities for rail, with the airport becoming a hub for intercity, commuter, and urban transit.
+Sometimes, a high-speed rail station is part of the airport terminal complex.

 - Shunting (switching) terminals.
 While shunting yards are not necessarily a terminal since they do not handle passengers or cargo, they are a fundamental element of rail operations.
-The shunting of passenger rail cars is important but less frequent and often takes place at maintenance yards or at yards near central stations (also known as coach yards).
-For freight, particularly non-intermodal cars, shunting is an important function to assemble, sort and breakdown train units based upon a variety of cargoes, origins and destinations.
+The shunting of passenger rail cars is important but less frequent and often occurs at maintenance yards or yards near central stations (also known as coach yards).
+For freight, particularly non-intermodal cars, shunting is an important function to assemble, sort and break down train units based upon a variety of cargoes, origins, and destinations.